• Skip to primary navigation

 In 2012, I made Coconut Ice for another website and demonstrated a hamper presentation idea.

-The top picture is from that photo shoot.
+The picture above is from that photo shoot.
 I chose to keep the Coconut Ice white instead of the traditional two-toned white and candy pink.
 It's a nice alternative way of presenting the treat at Christmas or at a child's Birthday.
 Plus, it's super easy when it's all white and looks more sophisticated.

 I used clear cellophane, cut it into squares, and a five-metre roll of pink ribbon.
 The cones are made from vellum paper.
 I had trouble finding the Vellum to make cones this time, so I presented it differently.